linuxkidd/ceph-misc/README.md

 #### parse_historic_ops.py
 - This script parses the output of `ceph daemon osd.<id> dump_historic_ops` to show the total time spent in each event for each slow op.
-- The output shows Date/Time of the start of the Op followed by the Op description, then 1 line for each op type along with the cumulative time in seconds per op type.
+- The output shows Date/Time of the start of the Op followed by the Op description, then 1 line for each op type along with the cumulative time in seconds and completed time per op type.

 ```
 ceph daemon osd.<id> dump_historic_ops | ./parse_historic_ops.py